Roof Types, Materials & Designs

-Whether you are installing a new roof on a new house or replacing an older roof that is no longer doing its job, there are many choices in terms of the different types of roofs, their materials and designs.
-Some of the different options include asphalt shingles, tile roofing, metal roofing and more.
+Whether you are installing a new roof on a new house or replacing an older roof that is no longer doing its job, there are many choices in terms of the different roof types, materials and designs.
+Some of the different options include asphalt shingles, tile roofing, metal roofing, and more.

 Different Types of Roof Materials

 The material used in the construction of a roof is an important decision.
 The type of material chosen will determine how long it lasts, its durability, and cost to install or replace.
-There are many types of materials that can be used for roofs, each with their own pros and cons.
-Deciding on the best material for your roof depends mostly on the climate and weather of where you live.
+There are many materials that can be used for roofs, each with its own pros and cons.
+Deciding on the best material for your roof depends mostly on the climate and weather where you live.